Who is PureFunds?

 “PureFunds™ is an innovator of exchange-traded fund (ETF) concepts.
 We endeavor to provide the market with easy access to global industries through pure-play ETFs.
 We aim to launch tactical ETFs that do not exist, yet are in high demand.

-PureFunds serves as the Sponsor and/or Business Manager to the funds.
+PureFunds serves as the Sponsor to the funds.
 Please see our About Us page for more information.”

 PureFunds ETFs are listed on U.S. exchanges such as NYSE Arca and NASDAQ, similar to shares of publicly traded companies.
 Investors can buy and sell PureFunds ETFs through most traditional brokerage accounts.
 By using fund identifiers such as a ticker symbol, ISIN or CUSIP (which can be found here: BIGD, FINQ, GAMR, HACK, IFLY, IMED, IPAY and SILJ), your broker can place a multitude of order types including; limit orders, marker orders, and stop orders.
 Our ETFs can be traded throughout normal U.S. exchange trading hours.